etherealsaguaro/etherealsaguaro/README.md

 ## 🔭 I’m currently working on:

-* A fitness application using MERN (Group Project)
 * Adding features to a Java video game marketplace (Version 2)
 * Creating video games on Unity with C#